SKRTEEEEEE/rauth-ui-go/README.md

 ## Project Status

-🚧 **In Development** - Milestone 2 Complete: Foundation - Server Setup
+🚧 **In Development** - Milestone 2 in Progress: Foundation - Server Setup

 ### Completed Milestones
 - ✅ Task 2.1: Go project initialized with all required dependencies
 - ✅ Task 2.2: Complete project structure created
+- ✅ Task 2.3: Fiber server implemented with health check endpoint

 ### Current Phase
-Setting up the foundation for the authentication service.
+Setting up the foundation for the authentication service with a functional web server.

 ## Tech Stack